menyawino/Oxford_Nanopore_Whole_Metagenome_Sequencing/README.md

 - Quality control ensures that only the best data is used in subsequent steps, improving the reliability of downstream analyses.
 It removes low-quality reads that could lead to errors in assembly or misclassification in taxonomic analysis.

-### 3. **De Novo Assembly**

-**Description:**

-- In this step, the filtered high-quality reads are assembled into contiguous sequences (contigs).
-Assembly reconstructs the original genomes present in the metagenomic sample.

-**Tools:**

-- **ONT:** Flye, Canu, or Shasta.
-- **PacBio:** Canu, Flye, or HiCanu for HiFi reads.
-- **Hybrid assemblies:** SPAdes in hybrid mode (short + long reads) or Unicycler.

-**How It Works (CS Level):**

-- **Flye:** Flye uses an overlap-layout-consensus (OLC) algorithm optimized for long reads.
-It starts by finding overlaps between all pairs of reads (using data structures like hash tables for efficient lookups).
-Next, it builds a layout graph where nodes represent reads and edges represent overlaps.
-Finally, it resolves the graph into contigs through a consensus step.
-    - **Input:** FASTQ files of long reads.
-    - **Output:** Assembled contigs in FASTA format.
-- **Canu:** Canu improves on the OLC approach by incorporating error correction.
-It first corrects the reads by identifying and fixing common sequencing errors.
-Then, it constructs an overlap graph and simplifies it to generate the final assembly.
-    - **Input:** FASTQ files of long reads.
-    - **Output:** Assembled contigs in FASTA format.
-- **Shasta:** Shasta uses a unique approach based on a "shingling" method, where reads are split into smaller k-mers, and overlaps are identified based on these k-mers.
-It’s highly optimized for speed and memory usage.
-    - **Input:** FASTQ files of long reads.
-    - **Output:** Assembled contigs in FASTA format.

-**Rationale:**

-- Assembly is critical for reconstructing the genomes of the organisms present in the sample.
-Long reads are advantageous as they span repetitive regions and complex genomic structures that short reads cannot resolve.
-Tools like Flye and Canu are designed to handle the error-prone nature of long reads while producing high-quality assemblies.

-### 4. **Polishing the Assembly**

-**Description:**

-- Polishing corrects errors in the assembled contigs by aligning the original reads back to the assembly and refining the consensus sequence.

-**Tools:**

-- **ONT:** Medaka, Racon.
-- **PacBio:** Arrow (for CCS reads), Racon.

-**How It Works (CS Level):**

-- **Racon:** Racon performs multiple rounds of read alignment and consensus correction.
-It uses the `minimap2` aligner to map reads to the assembled contigs, then corrects the contigs by calculating a consensus sequence from the aligned reads.
-    - **Input:** Assembled contigs (FASTA), original reads (FASTQ).
-    - **Output:** Polished contigs in FASTA format.
-- **Medaka:** Medaka focuses on polishing ONT assemblies by leveraging neural networks.
-It refines the consensus sequence based on the likelihood of different base calls given the alignment of multiple reads.
-    - **Input:** Assembled contigs (FASTA), original reads (FASTQ).
-    - **Output:** Polished contigs in FASTA format.

-**Rationale:**

-- Polishing is essential to reduce the error rate in the final assembly, especially given the higher error rates associated with long-read sequencing.
-It ensures that the consensus sequence more accurately reflects the true biological sequences present in the sample.

 ### 5. **Taxonomic Classification**

 **Description:**